An Angry Crowd in Lystra

 The Story:

-To show that they agreed with the Holy Spirit’s instructions, they placed their hands on Barnabas and Saul and sent them off on their first missionary journey.
+To show that they agreed with the Holy Spirit’s instructions, the leaders of the Antioch church placed their hands on Barnabas and Saul to bless them.
+Then, they sent them off on a ship for their first missionary journey.

-Some people on the island of Cyprus did not listen to Barnabas and Saul, and some got angry, but many other people began believing in Jesus.
+Some people on the island of Cyprus did not listen to Barnabas and Saul, and some got angry, but many others began believing in Jesus.

 Saul had two names.